dualsky/keybrd/README.md

 * split with I/O expander
 * single-layer
 * multiple-layer
+* shifted keys

+Layouts can include shifted keys like ~!@#$%^&*()_ without the user pressing the shift key.
+The keybrd libraries shiftManager automatically takes care of the scancode details.

 keybrd library leverages the Arduino environment to create keyboard firmware that is compatible with standard USB keyboard drivers.